pingcap/docs/mysql-compatibility.md

 TiDB is fully compatible with the MySQL 5.7 protocol and the common features and syntax of MySQL 5.7.
 The ecosystem tools for MySQL 5.7 (PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader) and the MySQL client can be used for TiDB.

-TiDB is a distributed database.
-However, some features have not yet been implemented in TiDB or are only syntactically supported because these features are difficult for engineering or expected to have low output compared with the input.
+However, some features of MySQL have not been implemented in the distributed database TiDB yet, or are only syntactically supported, because these features are difficult to implement or have low ROI (Return On Investment).

 > **Note:**
 >